illixion/vscode-vibrancy-continued/README.md

 It usually appears on windows when you are using the VSCode System Installer.
 You should close VSCode completely, then run VSCode as administrator and retry what you did before (Enable/Reload/Disable Vibrancy).

-### VScode window lost transparency for a brief second when resizing window
+### VSCode window loses transparency for a brief moment after resizing

-This is cause by VSCode temporarily refreshes the background whenever a re-render is triggered, i.e. resizing window or closing the side panes.
+This is caused by VSCode refreshing the background color whenever a repaint is triggered, for example when resizing the window or closing side panes.

-Added new `vibrancy_code.refreshInterval` in config to allow manually setting of refresh time (future release will make it 1ms if no performance issues were reported.)
+You can update the `vibrancy_code.refreshInterval` config variable to change how quickly the background will be changed back to be transparent, with 1ms being imperceptible.
+Please note that values lower than 10ms will cause a noticeable increase in CPU usage.

 # Contributing